List of content you will read in this article:

 If you press "Yes" where you shouldn't, you'll let a malicious program communicate - so it's like you don't have a firewall for that particular problem.

-Essentially, all responsibility for the operation of the firewall, in a home environment, falls more or less on the user.
+Essentially, all responsibility for the firewall's operation in a home environment falls more or less on the user.

 How am I supposed to be sure if I have to press Yes or No?

-Most firewalls, when they ask permission for a program, have some details option which also shows the path of the program file.
+When they ask permission for a program, most firewalls have some details option, which also shows the path of the program file.

 For example, if the firewall asks about the C:\programfiles\HewlettPackard\HPupdat.exe, and recently you or a technician had installed the drivers for a Hewlett Packard device on your system, then 90% of that file is safe to access the internet.

-On the contrary, if you do nothing, a screen appears that says that the file c:\Windows\Temp\23kjgskjg.js wants to access the network, logic says it is something malicious, you must deny it access and make sure to delete it from your system as well.
+On the contrary, if you do nothing, a screen appears that says that the file c:\Windows\Temp\23kjgskjg.js wants to access the network; logic says it is something malicious, so you must deny it access and make sure to delete it from your system as well.